it-objects/terraform-aws-terra3/gh-pages/docs/overview.md

 It is the result of many projects we did for customers with similar requirements.
 And rather than starting from scratch with every project, we've created reusable Terraform modules.
 What started as an internal library, now evolved into a single module we'd like to share and to give back to the community as open source.

-While the internal sub-modules are used by us in production, the single Terraform module, that bundles all sub-modules behind neat module parameters such as app_modules and containers, is a completely new development.
-It should be considered as beta for now, until we release the first major version 1.0 expected to be generally available still in 2022.
-Subscribe to the GitHub project to hear about the release!

 **Features**